 Click-through rate is calculated by the number of emails opened compared to the number of people who click on a link or image within the email.

-Small businesses don’t have a lot of time or a lot of manpower; so of course, you want to use your time and your resources on those activities that give you the best results.
+The key to being a successful B2B marketer is to use your time and resources on activities that give you the best results.

-As a small business, email marketing allows you to get close to your customers in a way that no other marketing channel allows.
+Email marketing allows you to get close to your customers in a way that no other marketing channel does.

 Use email marketing to engage your customers.
 Send them emails they want to open – an email that will make them take action.